 Jesus recognized how we struggle with betrayal and explained the proper response.
 “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’
 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.
 And if anyone wants to sue you and take your shirt, hand over your coat as well.
 If anyone forces you to go one mile, go with them two miles.
 Give to the one who asks you, and do not turn away from the one who wants to borrow from you (Matthew 5:38-42).

+1. Recognize Your Enemy.
 We all have an enemy and we all have the same enemy.
 It is the fallen angel known as the devil.
-To deny his existence is to deny scripture (1 Peter 5:8-9).
+To deny his existence is to deny Scripture (1 Peter 5:8-9).
 Your enemy is not the person that betrayed you but is in fact the devil.
-“For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms” (Ephesians 6:12 NIV).
+“For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms” (Ephesians 6:12).
 Christ came to unite us and the devil seeks to destroy and divide us.
 Betrayal is one of the favorite tools of the enemy.

+3. Fight the Good Fight.
 Most of us don’t understand the authority that we have against the devil.
-Matthew 28:18-19 says “we have all authority in Heaven and on Earth.”
+Matthew 28:18-19 says, “we have all authority in Heaven and on Earth.”
 This authority was given to us by Jesus.
-We have the Holy Spirit! “and with that he breathed on them and said, “Receive the Holy Spirit.
-(John 20:22).
+We have the Holy Spirit because, “He breathed on them and said, ‘Receive the Holy Spirit” (John 20:22).
 There is no greater power on this earth than the Holy Spirit.
 For it is through the Spirit that we are able to put on the armor of God (Ephesians 6:11-17) and engage in spiritual warfare.
 We arm ourselves with the only necessary offensive weapon – God’s word.

+4. Prayer.
 Last but not least is prayer.
 It is essential that we pray for those that have hurt us, betrayed us, and taken advantage of us.
 Pray that the Holy Spirit will come into their lives and fill their hearts with love.
-It is important to recognize that your prayer will be answered and God will move but He will move on His time, and His timing is always perfect.
+It is important to recognize that your prayer will be answered, and God will move, but He will move on His time, and His timing is always perfect.

 Nobody understands your suffering and betrayal more than our Lord.
 He was betrayed by His disciples, the leaders of the church, and the crowd gathered before Pontius Pilate on that fateful day.
 During your betrayal it is essential that you draw upon His strength and draw closer to Him.
 Your endurance has limits, but His has none.
 “Fasten your yoke to His for His yoke is easy and His burden is light” (Matthew 11:30).